danielkdewar/blog/content/post/founder-paralysis-a-moment-of-fear.md

 The night before I suffered through two terrible dreams.

 The first was quite long but repetitive.
-I was meeting many people for the first time, and each time, they picked at me for now sharing more about myself.
+I was meeting many people for the first time, and each time, they picked at me for not sharing more about myself.
 They were bored and frustrated that I refused to share details of my inner life and thoughts with them.
 They hated that I was private and introverted.
 I soon became surrounded by people, all verbally assaulting me, telling me my lowly worth.

 The next dream was shorter.
 I was due to interview Colin Farrell via a phone call (Maggie Smith was also on the line for some reason).
 It became one of those instances where everything possible went wrong.
 My phone had no reception.
 It took a long time for a computer to connect to WiFi.
 GoToMeeting took a long time to load and ultimately failed to connect.
 I coordinated with Farrell via email to move the call to Skype.